 Lost Luggage Insurance$3,000 per person per trip$3,000 per person per trip

-To start off, opening a new travel rewards card is all about the welcome offer.
-At first glance, one of these bonuses might seem like the obvious choice … but is it?
+To start, opening a new travel rewards card is all about the welcome offer … and both of these cards come with big bonuses.

 When it comes to earning points and miles, it's important to maximize every dollar you spend.